datumbox/datumbox-framework/README.md

 Technical Details
 -----------------

-The core part of the project is about 30000 lines of code, it uses Java 8 features and a Maven Project Structure.
-If you find a bug or decide to document particular parts of the code, please consider contributing your changes by sending a pull request.
+The framework requires Java 8, it uses a Maven Project Structure and it is separated in different modules.

 Which methods/algorithms are supported?
 ---------------------------------------